Hurak Logo

 • Dust, fume, vapour, mist or gas Generated Through the Work Processes

-Create a workplace inventory for all hazardous substances, including by-products (Welding Fume/Wood Dust), as a source of work-related exposure to chemical and biological agents.
+Create a workplace inventory of all hazardous substances, including by-products (Welding Fume, Wood Dust), as sources of work-related exposure to chemical and biological agents.
 The inventory must be created

 Step 2: Conduct a COSHH Risk Assessment to Determine the Level of Risk of Exposure